- Philip Hritcko, Pharm.D., Dean

 The B.S. in Pharmacy Studies does not entitle an individual to sit for a pharmacy licensing examination.

-The Doctor of Pharmacy is a professional degree, not a graduate degree.
-It is awarded after two years of pre-pharmacy studies and four years of study in the professional program.
+The Doctor of Pharmacy is a professional doctoral degree, not a graduate degree.
+It is awarded as a post-baccalaureate/professional degree after the conferral of the B.S. in Pharmacy Studies and successful completion of the Pharm.D. requirements.
 Upon recommendation of the faculty, the degree of Doctor of Pharmacy is awarded by vote of the Board of Trustees to students who have met the following requirements:

-- completed all requirements for the professional years and the Professional Program;
+- completed all requirements for the B.S. in Pharmacy Studies and the Pharm.D. degrees;

 - satisfied the University’s General Education Requirements; and